didntchooseaname/docs.contactit.fr/my-configuration.md

 exegol install
 ```

-It will ask your for the name of the image you want to install as the table shows.
+It will ask you for the name of the image you want to install as the table shows.

 ![](Linux/images/my-configuration/exegolinstall.webp)